 Why do lights turn on when you flip the light switch?
-(Answer: You provide the lights with a source of power or electricity when you turn on a light switch.)
-Where does that electricity come from?
-Depending on where you live, there could be a number of right answers to this question.
-There are many different ways to make electricity and many different sources of electricity.
+(Answer: You connect the lights to a source of power or electricity when you turn on the switch.)
+From where does that electricity come?
+Depending on where you live, many answers could be correct since electricity may be generated in many different ways and from many different sources.
 Electricity can be generated from water, wind, solar (the sun), nuclear and coal power.
-An electric power plant is a collection of buildings and structures used to make electricity.
+An electric power plant is a collection of buildings and structures inside which electricity is made.

-A power plant will use either renewable or non-renewable energy sources.
-A renewable energy source is energy that is replaced at the same rate or faster than it is actually used.
-One example is a hydroelectric dam, which uses water to make electricity.
-(Though it would not be renewable if there was a drought, and the water level behind the dam started dropping!)
-Photovoltaic (PV) panels convert sunlight (solar) to electricity.
-They are a renewable energy source for the next billion years or so (or at least until our sun becomes a white dwarf star!).
+An electrical power plant uses either renewable or non-renewable energy sources.
+A renewable energy source is energy that is replaced at the same rate or faster than it is used.
+One example is a hydroelectric dam that uses moving water to make electricity.
+(Though it would not be renewable during a drought and the water level behind the dam dried up!)
+Photovoltaic (PV) panels convert sunlight (solar) to electricity, which is a renewable energy source for the next billion years or so (or at least until the sun becomes a white dwarf star!).
 Do you think wind turbines are a renewable or non-renewable energy source?
-Well, as long as there is wind, then wind is a renewable energy source.
-Both wind and solar energy sources need to be able to be stored in order to work during times of the day when it not windy or sunny.
-How about a biomass power plant, where trees or some other plant are burned to make electricity?
+Well, as long as the planet has wind, then wind is a renewable energy source.
+Both wind and solar energy sources need to be able to be stored in order to work during times when it not windy or sunny.
+How about a biomass power plant, where trees or other plant materials are burned to make electricity?
 (Answer: Biomass is renewable because you can plant more trees to replace the ones you use for energy.)

-Unfortunately most of our electricity in the U.S. comes from non-renewable energy sources.
+Currently, most electricity in the U.S. is generated from non-renewable energy sources.
 Non-renewable energy resources are used at a much faster rate than they can be created.
-Two examples are nuclear (Uranium) and coal.
+Two examples are nuclear (uranium) and coal.
 Nuclear power plants provide about 20% of U.S. electricity using uranium.
-Estimates for how many years there are left in the world's uranium reserves range from less than one hundred years to several hundred years.
-We have a limited amount of uranium which is why it is a non-renewable energy source.
+Estimates for how many years remain in the world's uranium reserves range from less than 100 years to several hundred years.
+On Earth, the amount of uranium is limited, which is why we consider it a non-renewable energy source.

-Engineers learn about the different types of energy sources in order to figure out which type of energy is best to power a community.
-Renewable energy sources may sound better but the technology to use them is more expensive right now.
-Non-renewable energy sources, like nuclear and coal, are not as expensive, but they may pollute the environment and affect people's health.
-Today, we are going to act like power engineers and help the new community of Smallsburg decide on which type or energy source is best for them.
+In order to figure out which type of energy is best to power a community, engineers learn about the different types of energy sources.
+Renewable energy sources have many benefits but the technology to use them tends to be more expensive right now.
+Non-renewable energy sources, like nuclear and coal, are not as expensive, yet they typically pollute the environment and affect people's health.
+Today, we are going to act like engineers and help the new community of Smallsburg decide on which type or energy source is best for them.

 Before the Activity